synergixe/php-beamzer/README.md

 			/*
-				The $nid variable is the notification id sent via AJAX (as a PATCH request) to update the staus of the notification to "read"
+				The $nid variable is the notification id sent via AJAX (as a PATCH request) to update the status of the notification to "read"
 			*/